Approx. duration: 12-18 months

 On-programme learning:

-- Advanced Carpentry and Joinery Standard
+- Craft Carpentry and Joinery Standard

 - BWF approved SiteRight Fire Door Installation Awareness NOCN or Level 3 Award in Fire Door Safety City and Guilds